 |Wellcare Value Script||$10.10||$505||Enhanced||No||No||Yes|

-The Four Phases of Every Washington D.C.
-Medicare Part D Plan
+Washington D.C.
+Medicare Part D Plans Have Four Phases

 The Coverage Gap is the Third Phase